History

 CHAIRPERSON

-Sebastian Quiniones Jr.
+Sebastian C. Quiniones, Jr.

-Executive Director of Pilipinas Shell Foundation Inc.
+Executive Director, Pilipinas Shell Foundation, Inc.

-PUBLIC AFFAIRS DIRECTOR
+VICE-CHAIRPERSON & PUBLIC AFFAIRS DIRECTOR

 Shem Jose Garcia

-Executive Director of Vivant Foundation, Inc.
+Executive Director, Vivant Foundation, Inc.

 TRUSTEE